The Fed (newspaper): 1992–1996

-During this period, the paper became known as the leading informational publication at Columbia.
+During this period, the paper gained the reputation it still upholds today as the leading informational publication at Columbia.
 It also retained its re-affirmed mandate of providing a forum for diverging view-points, consistent with its classically liberal worldview.
 Later, some members of the Federalist's editorial staff would deride this period in the paper's history, such as former Editor-in-Chief Laurie Marhoefer, who suggested that the paper declined in these years under pressure from other campus competitors, including the then-progressive Spectator and the socialist-sponsored Modern Times (long-since defunct).
-Yet the Federalist published consistently in the early to mid-nineties, and the paper ran at a profit due to its advertising sales and funding from the Intercollegiate Studies Institute, a national organization dedicated to the support of similar papers nationwide.

 1996–1998

 Mirroring Columbia's own campaign to upgrade its image, editor-in-chief Marc Doussard organized a massive layout overhaul and placed an increased emphasis on local social commentary.
 "They Watch," a regular feature, began running on Page 12.
 Topics ranged from sex to alcoholism to grade inflation.
-Readership of the paper increased dramatically.
+Readership of the paper increased drastically.

-But success came at a price.
-The paper's staff became increasingly insular, refusing to recruit members as older staffers graduated, believing itself capable of running on nothing.
-By Fall 1997, the staff dwindled to two editors, who produced only one mammoth issue.
+However, the paper's staff became increasingly insular, refusing to recruit members as older staffers graduated.
+By Fall 1997, the staff dwindled to two editors, who produced only one large issue.
 As the spring semester of 1998 opened, their layout computer crashed, taking with it all records and templates.
 The Federalist Paper was finished.

 1999–2003

-In the fall of 1998, a few readers of the older Federalist elected to restart the paper, committing to the same peculiar blend of viewpoints, with a focus on the humor and absurdism that made the previous incarnation appealing.
+In the fall of 1998, a few readers of the older Federalist elected to restart the paper, committing to the same peculiar blend of viewpoints, with a focus on the humor and absurdism that made the previous incarnation appealing to the student body.
 After a few false starts (no one on the staff had any experience in laying out a newspaper, and as such the initial issues were printed in an oversized font) and an anonymous donation, The Fed began to produce regular content.

-Unlike the prior incarnation, however, the editors of The Fed recruited heavily and often, with antics like the "Fed Bash" (see below) and their Orientation issues distributed to every incoming student's dorm room providing fresh faces and new ideas.
-As those that remembered The Federalist Paper graduated and publications like The Onion rose to national prominence, The Fed moved firmly in the direction of humor.

-The logo designed by Ned Ehrbar, featuring two stick figures in front of Low Library engaging in sodomy labeled as "Columbia" and "You," became a campus staple.
-By 2003, however, The Fed began to gather complaints.
-Some readers believed The Fed resorted to cheap jokes worthy of radio shock jocks, not a "subversive newspaper" (as the masthead then read).